Fedir Serdiuk: FAST

-Russia's invasion of Ukraine
+PULSE

-Since the beginning of the Russian invasion of Ukraine in 2022, Fedir Serdiuk together with Igor Korpusov and Leonid Kopus co-founded PULSE — a charity with a mission to support the development of emergency and combat medicine in the Armed Forces of Ukraine.
+At the beginning of the Russian invasion of Ukraine in 2022, Serdiuk, together with Igor Korpusov and Leonid Kopus, co-founded PULSE — a charity with a mission to support the development of emergency and combat medicine in the Armed Forces of Ukraine.
 PULSE is a trusted training provider in emergency medical services, as acknowledged by the Ukrainian Ministry of Defence, Air Force, Emergency Service, National Guard, and other state institutions.

-In January 2023, PULSE became an authorized training center of the NAEMT (National Association of Emergency Medical Technicians), offering trainings following standards akin to those used by the U.S. Armed Forces.
+In January 2023, PULSE became an authorized training center of the NAEMT (National Association of Emergency Medical Technicians), offering training following standards akin to those used by the U.S. Armed Forces.

-In June 2023, the 3rd Separate Special Purpose Regiment named after Prince Svyatoslav Khorobroy, and the 73rd Maritime Special Operations Center named after Kish Otaman Antin Holovaty informed that their operators have been training at PULSE.
+In June 2023, the 3rd Separate Special Purpose Regiment named after Prince Svyatoslav Khorobroy, and the 73rd Maritime Special Operations Center named after Kish Otaman Antin Holovaty informed that their operators had been training at PULSE.

-As of December 2023, PULSE trained more than 22,000 soldiers, officers, medics, and rescuers in every region of Ukraine.
+By December 2023, PULSE had trained more than 22,000 soldiers, officers, medics, and rescuers in every region of Ukraine.

 In autumn 2023, PULSE announced a historic partnership with the Estonian Armed Forces and NATO troops via cooperation with the Estonian Military Academy, Centre for War and Disaster Medicine.
 PULSE became the first Ukrainian organization to train the Estonian Armed Forces, marking a significant milestone in military-medical cooperation between the two nations.

 Other activities

-Before the full-scale invasion, Serdiuk served as a Board Member of the Ukrainian Startup Fund.
-Now he is also an Advisor to the Minister of Finance of Ukraine.
+Serdiuk has served as a board member of the Ukrainian Startup Fund, and as an advisor to the Minister of Finance of Ukraine.

-In 2015 Serdiuk joined WEF Global Shapers Community.
-In 2019 and 2022 he participated in the World Economic Forum's Annual Meeting in Davos.
+In 2015 Serdiuk joined World Economic Forum (WEF) Global Shapers Community.
+In 2019 and 2022 he participated in the WEF annual meeting in Davos.

+Recognition

-Fedir was nominated in Forbes Europe 30-under-30 in 2021 for social impact.
+Serdiuk was included in the 2022 Forbes Europe "30 under 30" for social impact.

+In December 2024, he was called a "frontline medicine prodigy" by The Baltic Sentinel, which published an interview with him.

+He is the subject of an interview in the Ukrainian magazine Leadership Daily in June 2026.